-The OrchLab Partnership brings together the music of the London Philharmonic Orchestra with accessible instruments and technology designed by Drake Music to enable high quality, inclusive and creative music-making in care settings.
+The OrchLab Partnership brings together the music of the London Philharmonic Orchestra with accessible instruments and technology designed by Drake Music to enable high quality, inclusive and creative music-making with Disabled adults.

 Building innovative instruments

 Traditional acoustic instrument-playing (by members of the Orchestra and project participants) is blended with cutting-edge technology, including bespoke accessible instruments.

 Our DMLab team spend time with the workshop participants, understanding their musical preferences, skills and abilities and figuring out what access requirements they have that aren’t being met by the instruments they currently have access to.

 The team then work on new designs for these instruments.

 This is an iterative process in which they come up with a new instrument idea with the participants, build a prototype in the DMLab, test it live in the workshops with the disabled musicians and incorporate the learning and feedback in the next version of the design.